-In 2017 there is a lot of competition to get the top spot in the credit card best buy 0% transfer tables.
-At the moment (September 2017) the longest period is 40 months,
+In 2018 there is a lot of competition to get the top spot in the credit card best buy 0% transfer tables.
+In January 2018 the longest balance transfer period is 38 months.

-You can see the current “best buys” for balance transfers here – if you know you can clear the balance soon, then look for a zero or very low fee transfer, if you think this is being too optimistic then look for the longest 0% period you can get,
+You can see the current “best buys” for balance transfers here.
+If you know you can clear the debt soon, go for a zero or very low fee.
+But if that is being too optimistic, look for the longest 0% period you can get.

 Those are some great deals – so good that you may be wondering what the catch is?

 How do banks make profits from these bargain offers?

 - up-front fees the fees on the top deals great value, but if your credit record isn’t perfect, you are going to be paying a higher fee;

 - borrowers losing 0% deal if you are late paying or go over your credit limit, the 0% deal will be ended and you are back to high-interest rates; 3 million people have had this happen, losing the 0% deal often in the first few months.

 - borrowers using card for new purchases The card companies get a small transaction fee from the seller every time a card is used to buy something.
 And the borrower has to pay interest on new purchases.